SAP/ai-sdk-java/.github/ISSUE_TEMPLATE/sdk-issue.md

 ### Checklist

+- [ ] This is not an AI Core client issue -> [Slack Support Channel for  AI Core](https://sap-ml.slack.com/archives/C01DZC6EGB0)
 - [ ] Description provided with all relevant information
 - [ ] Exception and stack trace provided
 - [ ] Attached debug logs